 Breastfeeding: Setting Up for Success

 Breastfeeding has many health benefits for you and your baby, and it's a special bonding time.
 It does take a bit of know-how, so you may have lots of questions.
 Don't worry if your first experience is less than perfect!
-A breastfeeding educator -- and these tips -- can answer some of the most common breastfeeding how-to questions.
+A lactation consultant -- and these tips -- can answer some of the most common breastfeeding how-to questions.

 - Awareness: Breastfeed whenever your baby seems hungry.
 Watch for hunger signs like sucking noises, hands moving toward mouth, or the baby turning toward your breast.